Gerald Benney: Career

+In 1952 he founded the House of Benney.
 He was the first British craftsperson to ever hold four Royal Warrants at the same time.
 The modern Scandinavian style Gerald developed was taught to him by Berger Bergensen.

-Among his works are the altar plate for Coventry Cathedral and maces for five English universities, and three in Australia (University of New England (1956); University of Newcastle (1966); and Flinders University (1969)).
+Among his works are the altar plate for Coventry Cathedral and ceremonial maces for five English universities, and three in Australia (University of New England (1956); University of Newcastle (1966); and Flinders University (1969)).
 The Victoria and Albert Museum has a number of his pieces in its collection.
 He also created cutlery for Viners.

 He was appointed a Commander of the Order of the British Empire (CBE) in the 1995 New Year Honours, "for services to art".

-His son Simon Benney (born 1 January 1966) now runs the business; he has also held four Royal Warrants simultaneously.
-An older son, Paul Benney (born 30 May 1959), is an artist.
+His son Simon Benney (born 1966) now runs the business; he has also held four Royal Warrants simultaneously.
+An older son, Paul Benney (born 1959), is an artist.

 He died on 26 June 2008.